GOT CHINCH BUGS? DON’T LOSE HEART.

 The first order of business is to determine what’s eating your St. Augustine.
 Chinch bug infestations resemble drought or brown patch, so you just need to throw down some fertilizer and water, right?
 Nope, that’s not going to work.
 You’ll need to find someone who uses the best product available and knows how and when to apply it.
-Could be you or could be a turf expert – the choice is yours.
+Could be you or a turf expert – the choice is yours.
+If you live in an ArtisTree-maintained community, no worries.
+You can leave everything to us.

 Background: Chinch bugs love excessive nitrogen in fertilizer and areas of drought-stressed turf.
 Plus, some populations have built up resistance to treatment over the years.
 They are a major pest in zones 8 through 10.

 Tips: The best indicator of chinch bug presence is yellow-brown, nearly dead-looking thatch patches now through late summer.
 But just to be sure, you can place a coffee can with both ends removed around the suspicious area.
 Push the can into the ground, fill it with water and watch what floats up.
 Meanwhile, avoid over-watering your lawn and remove excess thatch.
 Thatch, water and excess fertilizer collect near driveways, enticing this insatiable critter to pull up a chair for an all-you-can-eat St. Augustine dinner.